 Amelia Irvine is a junior in the College of Arts & Sciences studying Government and Economics.
 She hails from sunny Phoenix, Arizona, so she enjoys complaining about the lack of sun in D.C. and singing the praises of Governor Doug Ducey.
 In addition to fundraising for the conference, Amelia is involved with Georgetown Right to Life and Love Saxa.
-In her free time, Amelia likes to harangue The Hoya for liberal media bias and stalk Paul Ryan on all of his social media platforms.
+In her free time, Amelia likes to harangue The Hoya for media bias and stalk Paul Ryan on all of his social media platforms.

 Co-director of Outreach

 Erica Lizza is a junior in the School of Foreign Service majoring in International Politics.
 She hails from Grosse Pointe, Michigan and enjoys telling anyone who will listen about how amazing the Midwest is.
 Erica is the Vice Regent of the Catholic Women at Georgetown and a Georgetown University Right to Life board member.
 In her free time, she can be found watching Parks and Recreation, reading for fun, or annoying Co-director of Outreach MyLan Metzger, who is also her best friend.